NEO1842/Blender-Glowing-Leaves/README.md

 # Redistribution

-Redistribution Please refer to the LICENSE tab for redistribution conditions.
+Please refer to the LICENSE tab for redistribution conditions.

 # Disclaimer